cdjc/hamurabi/README.md

-BASIC of Peter Turnbull's port to 8K Microsoft BASIC of David Ahl's port to "EDUSYSTEM 70" (whatever that is) of Doug Dyment's FOCAL (whatever that is) program *The Sumer Game.* I tried to mirror the CC BASIC version as much as Python 3 allows.
+BASIC of Peter Turnbull's port to 8K Microsoft BASIC of David Ahl's port to "EDUSYSTEM 70" (whatever that is) of Doug Dyment's FOCAL (whatever that is) program *The Sumer Game.*

-In particular I got a Python 3 `goto` module from GitHub, but it doesn't seem to be working right yet.
-I've filed an issue.
-You'll need (a fixed version of) it as well:
+I tried to mirror the CC BASIC version as much as Python 3 allows.
+In particular, I used a Python 3 `goto` module from GitHub.
+You'll need it as well:
 <http://github.com/cdjc/goto>.
 Just put `goto.py` someplace
 where Python can find it.